AviaryInc/Mobile-Feather-SDK-for-Android/README.md

 Add some entries to the manifest file of your application.

 **Permissions**
 AviaryFeather requires internet and write access to external storage.
-To grant those permissions, add these entries inside the AndroidManifest.xml &lt;manifest&gt; tag:
+To grant these permissions, add these entries inside the AndroidManifest.xml &lt;manifest&gt; tag:

     <uses-permission android:name="android.permission.INTERNET" />
     <uses-permission android:name="android.permission.WRITE_EXTERNAL_STORAGE" />

-An additional permission is necessary, but not mandatory:
+An additional permission is necessary if you want to turn on vibration feedback, but not mandatory:

     <uses-permission android:name="android.permission.VIBRATE" />

-This permission will enable the vibration feedback on some feather components, for a better user experience.
-Omit this permission if you dont want the vibration feedback.
+This permission will enable the vibration feedback on some tool components, for a better user experience.
+Omit this permission if you don't want the vibration feedback.

 **Activity declaration**

-As said before, aviary sdk supports android 2.2 as minimum android version, for this reason the "uses-sdk" xml node of your manifest should look like this:
+As mentioned above, the Aviary sdk supports Android 2.2 as the minimum Android version, so the "uses-sdk" xml node of your manifest should look like this:
     <uses-sdk android:minSdkVersion="8" />

 Then, inside the &lt;application&gt; tag, add a reference to the FeatherActivity: